intro2r/intro2r/unit4/labs.md

 ?Orange
 ```

   a.
 Plot circumference as a function of age.
+Add axis labels.

   b.
 Test for an effect of age on circumference.